MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/office-apps-services-support.md

 To see how other applications and services support the Azure Rights Management service from Azure Information Protection, see [How applications support the Azure Rights Management service](applications-support.md).

-If you are ready to start deployment, which includes configuring these applications services, see the [Azure Information Protection deployment roadmap](/plan-design/deployment-roadmap.md).
+If you are ready to start deployment, which includes configuring these applications and services, see the [Azure Information Protection deployment roadmap](/plan-design/deployment-roadmap.md).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]